SoftwareEngineering-WS2025-ARMMS/infrastructure/README.md

 # infrastructure

-updated and/or configured containers needed by the organization
+Containers needed for the ARMMS-Platform.
+Find more information in the <Container>/explainer.md file.